RESTful API: Best Practices in Designing It

 When designing a RESTful API, developers should follow specific rules or conventions.
 This will ensure those that use and maintain it will not run into problems.
 Here are some best practices for RESTful API implementation.

 Programmers have a similar responsibility.
 They have to make sure the programs communicate with each other properly.
-The RESTful API design should also follow certain best practices, so work flows as expected.
+The RESTful API design should also follow certain best practices, so workflows are as expected.
 Doing so is critical in ensuring no problems will crop up for the people using and maintaining them.

 What is REST API?